a-curious-coder/rubiks-cube-solver/README.md

   <summary>70x70x70 after solution</summary>
   <p align="center"><img src=Gifs/70x70x70fix.gif width="300" height ="300"/></p>
 </details>
-This meant I could now fully display even bigger cubes to test out solving algorithms with in the future.
+This means I can now fully display even bigger cubes to test out solving algorithms with in the future.

+<h4>Whole cube rotation</h4>
+X, Y, Z aren't moves that are needed to solve a cube, however since a computer is doing the solve, for the sake of simplicity when programming algorithms, I will be relying on these whole cube rotations to reposition focussed cubie corner and edge pieces to specific faces/axis on the screen.
+This means, after repositioning the entire cube, I will hopefully be able to re-use sets of moves for to correctly position cubies that were in different areas of the cube.

 ---